Breathtaking Isla Verde, Batangas

 April 13, 2016 Travel

 Since we only had an afternoon to explore, we decided on two stops only.
+This was our first stop.

 Look at that clear water surrounding the resort.

 The other resort is Surface Interval, and it is equally beautiful.
 It also mostly caters to divers.
-They have huts, hammocks and a grotto that overlooks the resort.
+They have huts, hammocks, and a grotto that overlooks the resort.

 On our way back to the resort, we also caught a glimpse of the popular Isla Verde Resort.
 The sand looked fine and white from afar.